JSavage42/questionair/README.md

 ### Student Page

-You can add an Instructor's ID and Test ID to open a page that displays all the test questions and options.
+You can add a Test ID to open a page that displays all the test questions and options.

 Working on getting the functionality of showing one question at a time controlled by the Instructor.